-As elsewhere, in Panama Carnaval always takes place over the four to five days leading up to Ash Wednesday.
-Even though it’s not an official holiday for the country, many businesses in Panama shut down for the entire time, and the the entire country lets loose to party hearty.
+Never mind that it’s not an official holiday for the country.
+Many businesses in Panama shut down for the entire time, and the the entire country lets loose to party hearty.
 People all over Panama gather to drink, eat, and party until the sun comes up for 4 days.

 The word chaos comes to mind.
 The only thing in America that’s even slightly similar is in New Orleans, where it’s called Mardi Gras.

-The first Carnaval in Panama took place in colonial times, when individuals dressed as king and queen of Spain, conquering soldiers, slaves and Indians and then proceeded along a road while simulating battles.
-When it was revived in the early 1900s, they chose a king and queen, complete with attendants, held a parade, and had fireworks.
-Or so I’ve read.
-That doesn’t explain why it’s done that way everywhere in Latin America … does it?
+The first Carnival in Panama took place in colonial times, when individuals dressed as king and queen of Spain, conquering soldiers, slaves and Indians and then proceeded along a road while simulating battles.
+When they revived Carnival in the early 1900s, they added royal attendants, held a parade, and shot off fireworks.

-We’d been in Bocas del Toro for Carnaval the year before, so in 2013 we asked our Panamanian friends where we should celebrate it.
-Some of the biggest parties are in the interior (center of the country) we had read, and we had no clue where to go.
+We’d been in Bocas del Toro for our first Carnival in Panama, so the following year we asked our Panamanian friends where we should celebrate it.
+Everything we had read said that some of the biggest parties are in the country’s interior, and we had no clue where to go.

-Everyone seemed to agree that the town of Las Tablas is the country’s top Carnaval destination, which sounded exciting … but when we tried to get more details about going they would follow that up with phrases like “but it’s so big,” “it’s only for Panamanians who are used to that sort of thing,” or “but you need to be careful.”
-Between the crowds, potential pickpockets, heavy drinking, 4- to 5-hour drive and not having already made our hotel reservations months ahead of time, we finally ruled out that idea and decided to just stay in town.
+Everyone seemed to agree that the town of Las Tablas hosts the country’s top Carnival destination.
+That sounded exciting … but when we tried to get more details about actually attending, they would discourage us.
+We heard phrases like “but it’s so big,” “it’s only for Panamanians who are used to that sort of thing,” or “but you need to be careful.”

-Highlights of Panama Carnaval and what to expect
+Highlights of Panama Carnival and what to expect

 Every year in Panama City the police set up traffic blockades along Avenida Balboa, the large, 4-lane road that runs along the waterfront, and set up a tall perimeter fence around the festival area.
 As with most places these days, there are security lines with pat down (male and female) to ensure no one is carrying weapons.

-We arrived in mid-afternoon and though the schedule said it should be in full swing, things were just getting started.
-That’s typical of Panama.
-Still, there was an air of anticipation and excitement among the participants who were already there.
+We arrived in mid-afternoon, and although the schedule said it should be in full swing, things were just getting started.
+That’s typical of Panama’s relaxed attitude to life.
+Still, we could feel an air of anticipation and excitement among the participants who were already there.

 One thing about Latinos, they like their music.
 Where there’s music—and in Latin America that means practically everywhere—there will be dancing.